catalyzeio/guide-api/getting_started/README.md

 The result JSON should now show Alice's **usersId** in the **supervisor** array.
 Making this operation easier is on our roadmap.

-## Get an Admin-level Session token and API Key
+## Get an Administrator-level Session Token and API Key

 For several operations within future guides, administrator-level access will be needed.
 In some cases these operations can be handled through the Dashboard, but not always.

-To perform admininstrator-level operations from the command line, you will need to follow the steps below to obtain a session token and transient (temporary) API key.
+To perform administrator-level operations from the command line, you will need to follow the steps below to obtain a session token and transient (temporary) API key.
 The API key will be generated on-the-fly by the API and is only valid for use with the included session token, and only during its lifetime (currently 24 hours).

 First, get the **appId** for ExampleApp by clicking on the application within the [Application section](https://dashboard-staging.catalyze.io/applications) of the Dashboard.